Last updated on January 9th, 2026 at 07:04 pm

 18/10 stainless steel imprint

 316 stainless steel includes an additional element, molybdenum—a safe, essential nutrient—added for superior corrosion resistance.
-This is sometimes found in high-end cookware.
+This is found in high-end cookware.

 Reputable brands will provide specifications about the grade of stainless steel used in their products.
 Low-quality items may lack a grade stamp, or they might be labeled as 200-series stainless steel, which has lower nickel content and tends to be less durable.